claudioromero/soccer-league-demo/README.md

 # Soccer League Demo
+> This API allows you to keep track of soccer match results on the blockchain.
+> It also provides endpoints for querying the raw data as well as a Table Of Positions (rank), either directly from the Blockchain or via a database (**LevelDB**)

+## Primary Technical Contact
+- This API was created by Claudio Romero.
+- Please feel free to reach out at [mailto](mailto:riseofthemachines.xxi@gmail.com) in case you have any questions or suggestions.

 ## Overview
 - Smart contract tested and published on the blockchain (*Rinkeby*).
-The contract address is https://rinkeby.etherscan.io/address/0xf98100214fd34f67b8b784227638163f15880fc6
+The contract address is [0xf98100214fd34f67b8b784227638163f15880fc6](https://rinkeby.etherscan.io/address/0xf98100214fd34f67b8b784227638163f15880fc6)
 - Smart contract security implemented through ***modifiers*** and validations.
 - A simple user interface is also available, for demo purposes. (*HTML5, responsive*)
 - Blockchain queries are also saved in a database (*LevelDB*) for the sake of performance.